EngineeringSoftware/mcoq/README.md

 Note to ICSE-Demo reviewers: we recently cleaned up the code and improved our scripts for running the tool, so the steps shown in the paper submission may differ from the ones below.
-Additionally, the directory structures may differ from the ones shown in the demo video.
+Additionally, the directory structure may differ from the one shown in the demo video.

 [ase-paper]: https://users.ece.utexas.edu/~gligoric/papers/CelikETAL19mCoq.pdf